 Maintenance & Operations Systems Upgrades

-Customer* is a major commercial airport located in the United States.
+This major US commercial airport uses eWorkOrders to manage their maintenance and operations functions.
 The airport covers 2,600 acres, with multiple runways.
 Runways are 150’ wide which can handle planes of any size.
 More than 1.1 million travelers pass through each year.
 Over 1,400 people are employed at the airport.
 The airport is subject to federal regulation CFR 14 Part 139, which requires inspections and certification by the Federal Aviation Administration (FAA).

 Prior to Implementing eWorkOrders